vasylmar/wt/readme.md

 ## Features

 - View all Git worktrees
-- Create a new worktree with a name (no slashes)
+- Create a new worktree with a name
 - Delete the currently selected worktree
+- Lock worktrees
+- Unlock worktrees

 ---